 *I don’t really get into a spaceship

-Hannah Northey, Head of Programme Management, Impact UK
+Hannah Jackson, Head of Programme Management, Impact UK

 Keeping hydrated: drinking plenty of water throughout the day.
 I find keeping a bottle on my desk encourages me to keep drinking.
 It’s also a good way to monitor how much I have drunk throughout the day.